consolidation/robo/docs/getting-started.md

 # Getting Started

-To begin you need to create a Robofile.
+To begin you need to create a RoboFile.
 Just run `robo init` in empty dir:

 ```
 robo init